CraftRTL: High-quality Synthetic Data Generation for Verilog Code Models with Correct-by-Construction Non-Textual Representations and Targeted Code Repair: Improving Verilog Coding with Correct-by-Construction Non-Textual Representations and Targeted Code Repair

 \subsection{Ensuring Quality Through Correct-by-Construction}

 We generate Verilog code problems and solutions that are correct-by-construction.
-Our focus is on creating problems and solutions for non-textual representations.
-The overview of the process for generating non-textual problems and correct-by-construction solutions is illustrated in \Cref{fig:cc}. \Cref{table:cc} shows the quantity of our correct-by-construction generation data (referred to as CC).
+Our focus is on creating problems and solutions for non-textual representations. \Cref{table:cc} shows the quantity of our correct-by-construction generation data (referred to as CC).
 To prevent data contamination, we exclude entries that duplicate the data representations of benchmark problems.

 \paragraph{Karnaugh Maps and Truth Tables (KMap)} We start by sampling random configurations, which include selecting the number of variables and their names.
 After determining the number of variables, we randomly choose valid minterms and don't-cares.
 For $n$ variables, there are $2^n$ possible states, and each state can be assigned one of three values (0, 1, or x), leading to $3^{2^n}$ possible combinations of minterms and don't-cares.
 From these minterms, we derive the sum-of-products (SOP) form to represent the Boolean logic.
 We then create Truth Tables and Karnaugh Maps based on the chosen minterms and don't-cares.
 In the KMap, Gray encoding is used as default for the row and column sequences to ensure that only a single bit changes between adjacent cells.
 Additionally, we apply modifications by transposing the map and randomly swapping adjacent rows or columns.
 We randomly sample from $n=\{3,4\}$ variables.